code-distortion/adapt/README.md

 ```
 </p>

-If you find that Adapt doesn't build your databases when using older versions of PHPUnit, [you can trigger the process yourself in the test's setUp() method](#adapt-doesnt-seem-to-run-for-my-tests).
+If you find that Adapt still doesn't build your databases when using older versions of PHPUnit, [you can trigger the process yourself in the test's setUp() method](#adapt-doesnt-seem-to-run-for-my-tests).

 </details>